Back

 5 Add a human touch with characters

-Using character animation in a marketing video can give the video a real boost and make it stand out.
-When you can visually show a user reaping the rewards, it humanises the video and can create empathy.
-Generating emotion will help the viewer already feel like you know their pain point, and you want to help them.
+Using character animation in a marketing video can give it a real boost and make it stand out.
+Visually showing a user reaping the rewards humanises the video and can create empathy.
+Generating emotion will help the viewer already feel like you know their pain point and want to help them.

 When selling or thinking about tech, it’s easy to think of highly conceptual/corporate visuals, but the people who are buying and who will benefit are people, after all.
 So including people can help the video to be more relatable.